andytudhope/thebluebook/source/canto-x/beacons.md

 that are rising into light,
-the last of our fallen friends, so full of forgiveness they flame for the briefest moment before tracking the edge that is always rising with colour, the ledge, the golden layer;
+the last of our fallen friends, so full of forgiveness they flame for a whole moment before tracking the edge that is always rising with colour, the ledge, the golden layer;